googlefonts/how-to-hint-variable-fonts/README.md

 8 designates the parent cvt, which is the square baseline in this case.

-47 means that the overshoot should kick in at 47 ppem.
+47 means that the overshoot should kick in at 47ppem.
 Replace the 47ppem by whichever ppem size you wish the overshoot to kick in.

 **YShift(5,22)**